BobbyChristianson/ChatGPTSpringBootTemplate/README.md

 - Add your custom GPT by adding your model id here in  ChatService.java
    ![Screenshot 2024-10-07 at 2 23 30 PM](https://github.com/user-attachments/assets/e2e00479-c8fc-4f31-8630-05a27128b574)

 - Give [http://localhost:8080/api/gpt/chat]() a go in your browser to start the fun.
 You will want to change your controller @GetMapping to a @PostMapping but I've left it as a GET just so it can be run right out of da box.
-Hit it with a specific messgae like [http://localhost:8080/api/gpt/chat?message=Why+does+San+Diego+have+the+best+mexican+food]()
+Hit it with a specific message like [http://localhost:8080/api/gpt/chat?message=Why+does+San+Diego+have+the+best+mexican+food]()

 ## Use Info 💡
 The application will save the conversation so you can keep hitting the endpoint with follow-up questions.